Netabolics/demo/README.md

 The Netabolics toolbox provides a streamlined interface for executing genome-scale biosimulations.
 The underlying data, which inform the models and phenotypes, are continuously updated as new knowledge emerges, and the methods undergo ongoing refinement.
 As a result, users should expect periodic updates that enhance predictive accuracy and expand functionality, though minor variations in results may occur.

-This demo has introduced the fundamental features of the toolbox, including running basic tasks, handling output files, and managing disk space efficiently.
+This demo has introduced the fundamental features of the toolbox, including running basic tasks like state transition simulation and simple target deconvolution.
 For more complex analyses, users can extend these workflows by incorporating additional model parameters and data sources.

 The toolbox evolves continuously to integrate the latest advancements in biosimulation and computational modeling.
 To stay informed about updates, new features, and best practices, follow us and subscribe to our repositories/newsletters.